zhalvorsen/caliptra-mcu-sw/hw/fpga/README.md

 | AXI Firewall Control                | Always               | 4 KiB        | 0xA409_0000   | 0xA409_0FFF |
 | Caliptra                            | SS reset to Caliptra | 1 MiB        | 0xA410_0000   | 0xA41F_FFFF |
 | MCI                                 | cptra_ss_rst_b       | 16 MiB       | 0xA800_0000   | 0xA8FF_FFFF |

+### Waveform Debug ###
+If built with DEBUG=TRUE common signals for debug will be connected to ILAs.
+In addition images may be built with additional debug signals.
+This is a general procedure for loading a probes file when consuming an image built by someone else.
+If the image was built locally, this is unnecessary because the probes file will be loaded automatically.
+- Open Vivado 2024.2.
+Under "Tasks" there is an option for "Open Hardware Manager"
+- Open target
+  - If the machine running Vivado is directly connected over USB it can be opened automatically.
+Alternatively Vivado can connect to a remote host running the hw-server that is connected to the FPGA.
+- Load the ltx
+  - Under the "Hardware Device Properties" menu specify the "Probes file" by selecting the "..." button on the right.
+- Open the ILA in the main window to view the waveform window.

 ### JTAG debug
 Requirements: